Slyohmy/Sharpness_ProgrammingTest/README.md

 - Execute the program with **java Main.java** command.
 - All programs run through the same Main file via terminal inputs.
 - Webdriver in Problem 2 is run in Firefox browser.
 Resource folder contains geckodriver.exe version **geckodriver-v0.31.0-win64** and **selenium-server-4.4.0.jar**.
+- **NOTE** WebPageScanner is currently commented out due to compilation errors with selenium dependencies.